10 Of The Best European Capital Cities By Rail

 Getting to Amsterdam by train: There are regular trains to Amsterdam from throughout the Netherlands.
 There are also high-speed and overnight connections.

 2. Athens, Greece

 Walking through Athens is like walking through thousands of years of history.
 Ancient monuments dripping with history stand alongside everyday buildings, often before a chaotic backdrop.
 Though the city is overwhelming, it is cleaning up its act.
 Many view a visit to the Greek capital as a historical pilgrimage.

 Don’t miss: The Acropolis, which touristic as it is, remains one of the world’s most iconic symbols.

-Getting there by train: There are regular trains to Athens through the Balkans.
+Getting to Athens by train: There are regular trains to Athens through the Balkans.
 The main route travels through Macedonia.
 You can also reach Greece by ferry, with regular crossings from Italy.

 3. Berlin, Germany